-Simon Cook is the CEO of the ICF Group and Is an Australian resident.
+Simon Cook is a director of ICF Holdings Pty Limited and is an Australian resident.
 He was appointed to the Board of Directors on 1 April 2011.
 Mr Cook has 24 years' experience in the insurance industry having worked for Allianz and then the ICF Group from 2004.